laminas/laminas-modulemanager/doc/book/intro.md

 > ### Modules are PHP namespaces
 >
-> The name of a module in a Zend Framework application is a
+> The name of a module in a Laminas application is a
 > [PHP namespace](http://php.net/namespaces), and must follow all of the same
 > rules for naming.

-The recommended structure for an MVC-oriented ZF2 module is as follows:
+The recommended structure for an MVC-oriented Laminas module is as follows:

 ```text
 module_root/